Interviewing A Realtor With Great Questions

 How to interview a Realtor is something every seller should know!
 Spending the necessary time to go through the interview process with a Realtor should be one of the most critical things on anyone’s agenda when considering selling their home, yet many do not take the time to do so.
 Asking smart real estate interview questions is critical to your success!

-Having been a Realtor for almost twenty six years I have found this to be very eye opening.
+Having been a Realtor for almost twenty seven years, I have found this to be very eye opening.
 There are lots of folks that will make contact with a Real Estate agent from any number of places including attending an open house, seeing a for sale sign in their neighborhood, getting a post card in the mail, or maybe even some positive feedback from relatives or friends.